 - Place carrots in a sturdy food processor and blitz until very finely chopped

-- Using a teaspoon form balls, the mixture will be quite sticky (becuase of the water content of the fresh carrot) , but the texture improves once you roll in coconut.
-Get the kids involved they will love the mess
+- Using a teaspoon form balls, the mixture will be quite sticky (because of the water content of the fresh carrot) , but the texture improves once you roll in coconut.
+If yu keep your hands damp it stops the mix sticking to your fingers, Get the kids involved they will love the mess

 - Roll the balls in desiccated coconut (You don't have to, I sometimes leave some coconut free)